ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

 3. Define and execute an Build Pipeline in Azure DevOps.

    Login to [Azure DevOps Services](https://dev.azure.com/) and define a simple *Pipeline*.
-This pipeline should contain 2 tasks as detailed below.
+The pipeline should contain 2 tasks as detailed below.

    - Docker **Build** Task: This task builds the Claims Web API application and application container image.
    - Docker **Push** Task: This task pushes the built application container image to ACR.